ImagicTheCat/Tsux/README.md

 ### Load and send file to client
 *a little file manager*

-**Warning** : FCGI and Tsux aren't good to send huge files cause of memory issue (all the file is cached before sending the request)
+**Warning** : FCGI and Tsux aren't good to send huge files cause of memory issue (all the file is cached before sending the request).
+For huge files, use the webserver to send them.

 ```cpp
 //we make our callback for the file route